 Effects of Cannabidiol—The Good and the Bad

-Scientific studies and personal accounts from many people who use CBD products consistently have highlighted various CBD oil benefits, including:
+Nearly one third of Americans have tried CBD, and personal accounts (as well as scientific studies) on the use of CBD products have highlighted various CBD oil benefits, including:

 Other potential wellness advantages exist beyond this limited list, these are simply the most common and well-documented examples of the health effects of CBD.
 The benefits of CBD oil seem to be wide-reaching, although more clinical research is needed to know more about the cannabinoid’s long term effects.